Service Debugging (VS Code)

 Starting a Session

-To activate VS Code for one of your activated FaaS services, follow these steps:
+To activate VS Code for one of your activated application services, follow these steps:

-1. In the Dataloop navigation menu, go to CloudOps > Services tab.
-In the Services tab, you can find all your available FaaS services.
+1. In the Dataloop main navigation menu, go to CloudOps > Services.

-1. Confirm the Service Scale Up the service instances.
+Confirm the Service Scale Up message, that results in scaling up the service instances.
 For more information, read here.

 Activity Sidebar

-1. Explorer: Browse the files of your FaaS application (package).
+1. Explorer: Browse the files of your application (package).

 image.png